gcb906/Group6_ISDS2024/README.md

 # Group 6 ISDS2024
 Welcome to the repository for Group 6 of the Social Data Science course attended in the summer of 2024 at the University of Copenhagen.

-Our repository contains of 3 different notebooks.
+Our repository contains of 3 different notebooks to simplify navigation in our code.

+## Jupyter Notebooks:
+1. `x.ipynb`

+2. `x.ipynb`

 ## Group members:
 • Jacob Grenaa Vestergaard (gcb906)